Impressionism

 Claude Monet, Interior View of the Gare Saint-Lazare, the Auteuil Line, 1877, Musée d’Orsay, Paris, France.

 Monet faced harsh criticism, probably due to the fact that he showed the locomotives as the main subject, rather than as background elements.
 Four paintings in the set of 12, show the large and distinctive cast iron spans that covered the platforms.
 However, the other paintings show the exterior, the yards, workers, tunnels, switches, sheds, and engines of the station.
-But what Monet has never shown is the grand hotel, lavish entrance or sculpture of the station’s impressive façade.
+But what Monet has never shown is the grand hotel, lavish entrance, or sculpture of the station’s impressive façade.
 It never interested him.

-In Interior View of the Gare Saint-Lazare, the Auteuil Line Monet renders the steam with a range of blues, pinks, violets, tans, greys, whites, blacks, and yellows.
-He also depicts the effect the steam and light has on the site – the large distant apartments, the Pont de l’Europe (a bridge that overlooked the train station), and the many locomotives – all of which peak through, and dematerialize into a thick industrial haze.
+In the Interior View of the Gare Saint-Lazare, the Auteuil Line Monet renders the steam with a range of blues, pinks, violets, tans, greys, whites, blacks, and yellows.
+He also depicts the effect the steam and light have on the site – the large distant apartments, the Pont de l’Europe (a bridge that overlooked the train station), and the many locomotives – all of which peak through, and dematerialize into a thick industrial haze.

 claude monet saint lazare train station